dustinpfister/blog_posts/_posts/lodash_partial.md

 ```

 ## 3 - A more complex example of \_.partial

+For a more complex example of how this comes in handy sometimes say I have a method that takes a lot of arguments.
+For example a 3d distance formula that will except six arguments for two points that exist in 3d space.
+So I want a method that uses this distance method only with one point fixed at the origin call fromOrgin, so that it only takes three arguments.

 ```js
 let distance = function (x1, y1, z1, x2, y2, z2) {